How to Display File Size in Linux in Human Readable Format

 1. Access your Terminal window and navigate to the directory you want to analyze.

-2. Now run the following command:
+2. Now run the following command to Linux list files with human readable size:

 1. The -h option instructs du to display file sizes in a human-readable format.